What is currying?

 Currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each take a single argument.

-So currying transforms fn(a, b, c…n) to fn(a)(b)(c)…n)
+So currying transforms fn(a, b, c…n) to fn(a)(b)(c)…n) .
+Let’s dive right in to an example.

 const sum = (a, b) => a + b;